LumIT-Automation/index/README.md

  - Configure the authentication backend.
 Currently, the supported authentication backends are: active directory, openldap and radius.
 The configuration files are contained in the /var/lib/containers/storage/volumes/sso/_data/identityProvider folder.

    - Active directory: configure the file ad_conf.py.
 There is a helper script which does some preliminary configuration: /usr/bin/ad_conf_generator.sh (on the HOST) for that.
-        - Example: /usr/bin/ad_conf_generator.sh -i 10.0.111.110 -d lab.local -u adToken -p a -P -G groupRequired > /var/lib/containers/storage/volumes/sso/_data/identityProvider/ad_conf.py
+        - Example: /usr/bin/ad_conf_generator.sh -i 10.0.111.110 -d lab.local -u adToken -p password -P -G groupRequired > /var/lib/containers/storage/volumes/sso/_data/identityProvider/ad_conf.py
 Complete configuration must then be performed manually.
     - openldap: configure the file ldap_conf.py.
     - radius: configure the file radius_conf.py.